 Ease of Use

-First of all, you should know that Namecheap has been updated recently with the newest beta version of its application.
+First of all, you should know that Namecheap has been updated recently and now comes with fully-featured desktop applications.
 You’ll now see a redesigned UI and an application that can be your primary VPN.
 The home screen lets you select a server, change between the available protocols, and more – all while using a nicely designed UI.

 When choosing between different servers, you’ll get to pick a country manually, or you can search for something specific.
 Just click on any server and you’ll be connected in an instant.
 Then, you’ll be returned to the home screen where you’ll see your virtual IP, the chosen VPN protocol, and the duration of your session.
 Also, each time you connect or disconnect, Namecheap VPN will let you know via a nicely designed notification in the bottom-right corner of your screen.